Relay (2024)

 F1: The Movie (2025)

-f1 the movie poster If after watching the trailer for F1: The Movie, whether it be be at the theater, on a streaming service, or while you’re watching YouTube and you say to yourself, “That movie looks like it’s the Top Gun movie, but on a racetrack,” you wouldn’t be far off in your assessment.
+f1 the movie poster If, after watching the trailer for F1: The Movie, whether it be at the theater, on a streaming service, or while you’re watching YouTube, and you say to yourself, “That movie looks like it’s the Top Gun movie, but on a racetrack,” you wouldn’t be far off in your assessment.
 If you combine that feeling with other racecar or other inspirational sports movies, you’ll have the formula that makes F1: The Movie.
 Joseph Kosinski (Only the Brave, Oblivion) directed Top Gun: Maverick, so drawing similarities between the two films isn’t a stretch.
 Top Gun: Maverick was my favorite movie of 2022.
 It was a masterclass in storytelling, as well as what you could do with a production budget of $170+ million.
-That’s what makes it such a shame that F1: The Movie, with a budget exceeding $250 million, felt like nothing more than a retelling of better racing movies, which had smaller budgets, were more original, and offered stories and characters that we genuinely cared about.
+That’s what makes it such a shame that F1: The Movie, with a budget exceeding $250 million, felt like nothing more than a retelling of better racing movies with smaller budgets, more originality, and stories and characters we genuinely cared about.
 F1: The Movie felt like a propaganda movie to entice viewers to follow Formula 1 racing.

 Continue reading F1: The Movie (2025)